dgraph-io/dgraph-docs/content/graphql/schema/migration.md

 +++
 title = "Schema Migration"
-description = "These documents describe all the things that you can put in your input GraphQL schema, and what gets generated from that." weight = 1
+description = "This document describes all the things that you need to take care while doing an schema update or migration." weight = 1
 [menu.main]
     parent = "schema"